Kazhdan-Laumon Category O, Braverman-Kazhdan Schwartz space, and the semi-infinite flag variety: Introduction

 \subsection{Acknowledgments}

-I am grateful to my advisor, Roman Bezrukavnikov, for suggesting Kazhdan-Laumon's construction as a fruitful source of new directions and providing crucial feedback and support during the course of the project.
+I am grateful to my advisor, Roman Bezrukavnikov, for suggesting Kazhdan-Laumon's construction as a fruitful source of new directions and providing crucial feedback and support.
 I would also like to thank Alexander Braverman, George Lusztig, Alexander Polishchuk, and Zhiwei Yun for helpful conversations, and Oron Propp, Alex Karapetyan, and Siddharth Mahendraker for their careful reading of the text and many helpful comments.
+I also acknowledge the contributions of an anonymous referee who made suggestions which I believe greatly improved and clarified parts of the paper.
 Finally, I would like to thank Pablo Boixeda Alvarez for pointing out an error in the definition of the map $\eta$ in an earlier version of this paper, as well as for many useful insights related to this project.
 During this work, I was supported by an NSERC PGS-D award.